Terms and conditions - Scholarships

 h) You must not serve as an official representative (whether diplomatic, consular or otherwise) of any government during the course of your studies.

 i) You must acknowledge Chevening in any publications (e.g. journal articles, book chapters or a thesis) resulting from your visit to the UK during the term of your Chevening Scholarship.
-You must cite Chevening Scholarships as ‘Chevening Scholarships, the UK government’s global scholarship programme, funded by the Foreign and Commonwealth Office (FCO) and partner organisations.’
+You must cite Chevening Scholarships as ‘Chevening Scholarships, the UK government’s global scholarship programme, funded by the Foreign, Commonwealth and Development Office (FCDO) and partner organisations.’

 j) Any behaviour which is deemed to be in breach of the above conditions may result in an official warning regarding behaviour from the Secretariat and/or a formal letter of warning from the British embassy or high commission and may result in the withdrawal of your award.